Frequently Asked Membership Questions

 6) In the box that says New Password enter desired password.
 It is in this box that you are creating your password.
 Please note that passwords are case-sensitive, and must contain at least six characters total, with at least one number and one letter.

-7) Type desired password again in the Re-type password box.
+7) Type desired password again in the Confirm New password box.
 Click submit.

 8) It will take a few minutes before your password is set.